neppsypepsi/Forensic-ssd-triage-lapd/report/lapd_ssd_case.md

 ## ✅ Conclusions (So Far)

-* The user `n5245` was directly involved in the activity that led to the BSOD.
+* The user `UserA` was directly involved in the activity that led to the BSOD.
 * The domain `conductorhimselfwhipped[.]com` was confirmed suspicious and accessed by the user.
 * Logs, and AV Logs confirm user interaction with a malicious or malformed site.
 * Behavior is consistent with **malicious code execution** or **unauthorized software triggering system faults**.